DJF3/Webex-Message-space-archiver/README.md

 * Display: quoted or formatted text
 * Display: external users in different color (users with other domain)
 * Display: images in popup when clicked
-* Support for blurring email addresses and names _NEW_
+* Support for blurring email addresses and names
 * Print: just like it appears on the screen

 ## It doesn't:

 * Clean your dishes
 * Download whiteboards (unless you post a snapshot)
 * Download/display files shared in external Enterprise Content Management systems (Onedrive/Sharepoint)